wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-python-create-deploy-bottle-app.md

 3. In the search box, type "python".
 4. In the search results, select **Bottle**, then click **Create**.
 5. Configure the new Bottle app, such as creating a new App Service plan and a new resource group for it.
 Then, click **Create**.
-6. Configure Git publishing for your newly created web app by following the instructions at [Continuous deployment using GIT in Azure Web App](/documentation/articles/web-sites-publish-source-control/).
+6. Configure Git publishing for your newly created web app by following the instructions at [Local Git Deployment to Azure App Service](/documentation/articles/app-service-deploy-local-git/).

 ## Application Overview